CZB666-wdnmd/kernelsu_redbull/README.md

 You can download it from release and then flash it.
 Or you can build it yourself by following the workflow file.
 ## Something may important
-exec.c open.c read_write.c stat.c are from kernel source and modded to work with ksu(because kprobe seems doesnt work)
+exec.c open.c read_write.c stat.c input.c are from kernel source and modded to work with ksu(because kprobe seems doesnt work)
-magiskboot is from [topjohnwu](https://github.com/topjohnwu)/[Magisk](https://github.com/topjohnwu/Magisk) [Releases](https://github.com/topjohnwu/Magisk/releases)v25.2
-boot.img and ramdisk.cpio is from "redfin" for Pixel 5 [Factory Images for Nexus and Pixel Devices](https://developers.google.com/android/images) and use magiskboot to extract ramdisk.cpio
 ksu.c is from KernelSU and remove kprobe check